Phat-pham99/Vietnamese_sign_language_recognition_using_MHI_and_CNN/README.md

-## Vietnamese sign lagnuage recognition using MHI and CNN
+## Vietnamese sign language recognition using MHI and CNN

 This is a model to classify Vietnamese sign language using Motion history image (MHI) algorithm and CNN.
 We have 6 classes for most basic vocabolary disabled people need in daily life :